 The museum has also added items from its collection to the exhibit, including the U.S. Army Air Corps jacket worn by Western Pa. native, WWII veteran, and Hollywood star Jimmy Stewart; along with a U.S. Army Signal Corps field telephone used by Martin “Gabe” Torisky of Pittsburgh while serving with the 99th “Checkerboard” Infantry Division during the famous Battle of the “Bulge” in Belgium.

-The exhibit, on view in the museum’s fifth floor Barensfeld Gallery, will run through Dec.
-31, 2021.
+The exhibit is on view in the museum’s fifth floor Barensfeld Gallery.

 The We Can Do It!
 WWII traveling exhibit is sponsored by the Allegheny Regional Asset District (RAD), Eden Hall Foundation, Heinz Endowments, Hillman Family Foundations, Richard King Mellon Foundation, and the Institute of Museum and Library Services (IMLS).